Is Grokking a Computational Glass Relaxation?: Methodology

 where $q_1,q_2,...,q_i$ is the coordinate of each particle, $T_0$ is the simulation temperature, $m_i$ is the mass of the particle, $t$ is the simulation time, $S(U, t)$ is an entropy function that we update over time, and $U$ is the potential energy of the system.
 Initially, $S(U,t=0)=0$.
 During the simulation, we repeatedly update $S(U,t)$:

 Here the Wang-Landau factor $f_{WL}(t)$ quantifies how fast we update the entropy function.
-In order to ensure the convergence of the WLMD algorithm, usually we make it increase linearly with time to a maximum value $F_{WL}$ and then decay inversely. $\delta$ is a Dirac function, in the simulation we approximated it with a narrow Gaussian function. $U_0$ is the potential energy of the system at this moment.
+In order to ensure the convergence of the WLMD algorithm, usually we make it increase linearly with time to a maximum value $F_{WL}$ and then decay inversely. $\delta$ is a Dirac function, and we approximated it with a narrow Gaussian function in the simulation. $U_0$ is the potential energy of the system at this moment.

 For NNs, we can set the temperature $T_0$ and the mass $m_i$ to 1, which does not affect the correctness of the WLMD algorithm.
-The particle coordinates $q_1,q_2,...,q_n$ are replaced by the NN parameters $c_1,c_2,...,c_n$, and the entropy we considered is $S(L_{train},A_{test})$.
+The particle coordinates $q_1,q_2,...,q_n$ are replaced by the NN parameters $c_1,c_2,...,c_n$, and the entropy we considered is $S(x_{WL},y_{WL})$.
+We choose $ln(L_{train})$ as the energy in a broad sense $x_{WL}$, and $A_{test}$ as the order parameter $y_{WL}$.
 The parameter motion follows

-Here, the term $\frac{\partial S}{\partial L_{train}}$ and $\frac{\partial S}{\partial A_{test}}$ can be obtained from numerical differentiation of adjacent bins, and $\frac{\partial L_{train}}{\partial c_i}$ is the gradient of $ln(train\ loss)$. $A_{test}$ is a discrete value, to solve its gradient, we use the sigmoid function for approximation.
-Reflective boundary conditions are used to implement parameter constraints (detailed in Sec.~\ref{entropy in nns}) for results in Sec.~\ref{no_entropy_barrier}, and for results in Section \ref{advantage_without_grokking} we restricted the parameter weight norms directly by weight rescaling.
+The term $\frac{\partial S}{\partial ln(L_{train})}$ and $\frac{\partial S}{\partial A_{test}}$ can be computed via numerical differentiation between adjacent bins, while $\frac{\partial ln(L_{train})}{\partial c_i}$ is the gradient of $ln(train\ loss)$ over parameters.
+Since $A_{test}$ is discrete, we approximate its gradient using the sigmoid function, following the approach in \cite{yang2025high}.
+Further details are also provided in Appendix \ref{WLMD details}.
+Reflective boundary conditions are used to implement parameter constraints for results in Sec.~\ref{no_entropy_barrier}, and for results in Section \ref{advantage_without_grokking} we restricted the parameter weight norms directly by weight rescaling (both detailed in Sec.~\ref{entropy in nns}).

 The initialized velocity of the parameters follows the Maxwell–Boltzmann distribution, which is a random Gaussian distribution with mean $0$ and variance $k_BT/m=1$.
 In order to maintain constant temperature during the simulation, that is, to conserve the kinetic energy of the parameters, we add the Langevin kinetic term to the velocities: